US 98 (Dade City Bypass) Widening from 7th St. S. to 7th St. N. 256423-3-52-01

 -

-DETOUR: Traffic will be detoured on local roads using Tuskeegee Avenue, Wilson Street, Canal Street, Taylor Avenue, Delmar Street, and Martin Luther King Boulevard.
+DETOUR: Traffic is being detoured on local roads using Tuskeegee Avenue, Wilson Street, Canal Street, Taylor Avenue, Delmar Street, and Martin Luther King Boulevard.

 -